 For riders who have strong confidence in their cycling fitness.
 Daily distances can be over 100 km on hilly to mountainous terrain.
 Tours will include climbs of over 10 km in length and cyclists should be able to climb for an hour without stopping.
 This type of tour is for cyclists who are having their first go at a mountain tour or for those who want climbing and enjoy stunning sceneryView Gallery

-Once again in 2018 the Tour de France will be riding into Annecy, famous for its old town with canals and bridges and the amazing views of the mountains surrounding the lake.
+In 2018 the Tour de France rode for the 7th time though Annecy, famous for its old town with canals and bridges and the amazing views of the mountains surrounding the lake.
 It is the crystal clear water of Lac d'Annecy as it is known in France and the breath taking mountain climbs that makes this one of the most popular tourist destinations in France and a place where we look forward to joining you on our cycling tour.

 Our cycling tour showcases the amazing Lake Annecy and surrounding mountain scenery and cols.
 Though Lake Annecy and area may be a somewhat lesser known area by cycling enthusiasts outside of France, ask any local and they will tell you that this area and the quiet roads and tree covered climbs of the Parc de Bauges make this a cycling mecca.

-With the proximity to the St Jean de Maurienne Valley the world’s capital of uphill cycling (or so the French claim!) the Parc des Bauges and the Alpes, this new road bike adventure allows us to cycle along the same roads as the pro's - all of course within our own time!
+With the proximity to the St Jean de Maurienne Valley the world’s capital of uphill cycling (or so the French claim!) the Parc des Bauges and the Alpes, this road bike adventure allows us to cycle along the same roads as the pro's - all of course within our own time!
 Also the offering of road e-bikes in the area makes this tour accessible by all!

 After collecting everyone from Geneva or Annecy, we head to our hotel on the west side of Lake Annecy where we can put our bikes together and head out for a ride around the Lake.
 We stop in Talloires on the east side for a drink and then continue our ride back to our Hotel where a dip in the lake is waiting.